Ana Paula Pellegrino

 Rio de Janeiro, Brazil & Washington D.C., USA

-She uses both quantitative and qualitative data and methods to study criminal and political violence, with a particular interest in Latin America.
+She combines quantitative and qualitative data and methods to study criminal and political violence, with a particular interest in Latin America.
 Her research agenda includes projects on state and non-state armed actors, including police and criminal groups; micro-dynamics of violence; as well as war outcomes.
-In addition to support from Georgetown University, her research is supported by Fundação Estudar’s Leaders program, the Harry Frank Guggenheim Foundation’s Emerging Scholars program and the US Institute of Peace and Minerva Research Initiative’s Peace Scholar Fellowship program.
+In addition to support from Georgetown University, her research is supported by Fundação Estudar’s Leaders program, the Harry Frank Guggenheim Foundation’s Emerging Scholars program, the US Institute of Peace and Minerva Research Initiative’s Peace Scholar Fellowship.

 Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philanthropic strategies in organizations such as the Igarapé Institute, ImpulsoGov and the República Institute.
 She also organizes the Violence, Instability and Peace Workshop, a feedback-focused virtual seminar series established in 2022.